ljw1126/ljw1126_study/udemy/vim-master/section5.md

   - There are 26 named registers from A to Z
   - "a, .., "z

-- "" holds text from d,c,s,x and y operations.
+- "" holds text from d,c,s,x and y operations. // operation 사용시 default로 Unnamed Register("")에 등록됨
 - "0 holds last text yanked (y).
 - "1 holds last text deleted (d) or changed (c).
 - Numbered registerrs shift with each d or c.